PKP class EN57: EN57AL, EN57AKW, EN57AKD, EN57AKŚ, EN57AP, EN57FPS

-Interior only (2010–present)
+Interior only (1993; 2010–present)

-Due to the higher cost of undertaking the aforementioned extensive rebuilds of EN57 units into "turbokibels", since 2010 less extensive modernisations have also been undertaken, primarily affecting their interiors with some slight exterior changes.
-To keep costs low oftentimes "turbokibel" features such as air conditioning, power sockets and sometimes CCTVs and on-board toilets are omitted from such modernisations.
+Due to the higher cost of undertaking the aforementioned extensive rebuilds of EN57 units into "turbokibels", some units have received less extensive modernisations since 2010, primarily affecting their interiors with some slight exterior changes.
+To keep costs low, features such as air conditioning, power sockets and sometimes CCTVs and on-board toilets are often omitted from such modernisations.

+EN57-1912 to-1917 (1993)

+In 1993, the first refurbishment of EN57 trains (units 1912 to 1917) were undertaken by ZNTK "Mińsk Mazowiecki" SA at the PKP workshops at Grochów, to convert them to longer-distance Interregio trains, serving the route Warsaw–Kielce.
+In 2005, these cars were transferred to Koleje Mazowieckie, who then used these as a summertime "Słoneczny" train to Gdynia.

 EN57-1703 "ENdolino"

-In 2016, Koleje Dolnośląskie contracted ZNTK "Mińsk Mazowiecki" to refurbish EN57-1703, in which the area of the cab windshields were optically increased by applying black paint, which gave the front of the vehicle a modern look.
+In 2016, Koleje Dolnośląskie contracted ZNTK "Mińsk Mazowiecki" SA to refurbish EN57-1703, in which the area of the cab windshields were optically increased by applying black paint, which gave the front of the vehicle a modern look.
 For this reason, the unit was nicknamed "ENdolino".

 Preserved units

 EN57-001 (the first production EN57 trainset), has since 2017 been preserved in Przeworsk under the protection of a conservator.
 Bearing in mind the value of the vehicle from the point of view of the history and development of the railway industry in Poland, the management board of Przewozy Regionalne had already in 2016 decided to withdraw the earlier decision to scrap this unit, which last saw revenue service in 2009.